janjoy/BTE-RAG/README.md

    - Navigate to the `notebooks/` directory and open any example `.ipynb` to reproduce analyses.

+### Citation

+If you use this work in your research, please cite our publication:

 ### Contributing

 Contributions are welcome!
 Please submit pull requests or open issues for feature requests, bug reports, or enhancements.

-### Citation

-If you use this work in your research, please cite our publication:

 ### License

 This repository is released under the  License.
 See the [LICENSE](LICENSE) file for details.

+*Acknowledgements*
+Some code components were adapted from [BaranziniLab/KG_RAG](https://github.com/BaranziniLab/KG_RAG) and [SuLab/DrugMechDB](https://github.com/SuLab/DrugMechDB).